Openpipes-org/.github/profile/README.md

 ### MIDIfy Keyboards and Pedalboard

 * PCB project to transform your analogic keyboard in a fully functional MIDI keyboard
-* Plans and Arduino code to build your full 32-note MIDI Pedalboard circuit, functioning as a standard peripheral for the whole ecosystem
+* Plans and Arduino code to build your full 32-note MIDI pedalboard PCB

 ### Complete organ wood console